 We also encourage directors to participate in outside professional development programs.
-We pay for these expenses as long as the board chair and the chair of the corporate governance and nominating committee approve the program in advance.
+We pay for these expenses so long as the program is approved in advance according to established procedures.

 All of our directors are members of the Institute of Corporate Directors (ICD) and the National Association of Corporate Directors (NACD), which provide continuing education for directors through publications, seminars and conferences.
 They are also provided with corporate subscriptions to certain relevant industry publications.